The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 3) Kampong Ayer

 Kampong Ayer is the world’s largest water village.
 38 kilometers of boardwalk connect this floating town entirely built on stilts.
-Apart from homes, the village has a fire station, police station, hospital, gyms and other amenities you’d find in any large land community.
+Apart from homes, the village has a fire station, police station, hospital, gyms and other amenities you’d find in land communities.
 Kampong Ayer has been making a strong impression on visitors for centuries.
 It was first introduced to the Europeans by Antonio Pigafetta, the Spanish explorer who named it “Venice of the East” during his visit to Borneo in the 16th century.

 4) Ulu Temburong National Park

 However, there is still plenty to do.
 The most popular attraction is the Canopy Walk, where you’ll have a breathtaking panoramic view of the rainforest.
-You can visit the park as a half day trip, full day trip, as an overnight stay (to see sunrise from the Canopy Walk!) or as a multiple night stay.
+You can visit the park as a half day trip, full day trip, as an overnight stay (you’ll see a sunrise from the Canopy Walk!) or as a multiple night stay.
 Check the tour options below.
 To read more about Ulu Temburong Park, click here.

 5) Brunei River Mangrove Tour